raspy135/Qun-synthesizer/README.md

 The mode is simple piano playing mode.
 Scale will be determined by the scale setting.
 Useful to check the sound.
 This is probably not useful for live performance.
 The sequencer is more practical for live performance (or just use external sequencer / DAW).

 ### PLY:SEQ PLAY
-Main Sequencer control mode.
+Main sequencer control mode.
-Some buttons will do the action just by pressing button, without rotating the dial.
+Some buttons will perform an action just by pressing the button, without rotating the dial.

-Button 1: Play/Stop the sequencer.
+Button 1: Play/Stop the sequencer

 Button 2: Transpose